MichaelRFairhurst/dust/README.md

 - [ ] some renames: Location should probably be Path, and Library should probably be Corpus
 - [ ] targeted scoring for paths through certain files/packages/etc
+- [ ] better (different?) simplification algorithm(s?)
+- [ ] store fuzzing optionsin script file (such as custom mutators, timeouts)
+- [ ] use locality sensitive hashing to dedupe failures with different messages (or in the case of timeouts, the same messages) by jaccard index of their code coverage sets.
+Perhaps from: https://arxiv.org/pdf/1811.04633

 etc.